Swedish Royal Burial Sites: House of Bernadotte, 1818 – present

 Joséphine of Leuchtenberg, Queen Josefina of Sweden and Norway

-Queen Josefina is wearing the Cameo Tiara which was originally made for grandmother Joséphine, Empress of the French, and was worn by her descendant Crown Princess Victoria of Sweden at her wedding in 2010.
+Queen Josefina is wearing the Cameo Tiara originally made for grandmother Joséphine, Empress of the French.
+It was worn by their descendant Crown Princess Victoria of Sweden at her wedding in 2010.

 Princess Joséphine of Leuchtenberg was born on March 14, 1807, in Milan, Italy.
-Her father was Eugène de Beauharnais, the son of Empress Joséphine (who was Napoleon’s first wife) from her first marriage to Alexandre, Vicomte de Beauharnais who had been guillotined during the French Revolution.
+Her father was Eugène de Beauharnais, the son of Empress Joséphine (Napoleon’s first wife) from her first marriage to Alexandre, Vicomte de Beauharnais who was guillotined during the French Revolution.
 Her mother was Princess Augusta of Bavaria, a descendant of Gustav I of Sweden and Charles IX of Sweden, thereby ensuring that future members of the House of Bernadotte were descendants of the House of Vasa which ruled Sweden from 1523-1654.
-Joséphine of Leuchtenberg brought to Sweden jewelry that had belonged to her grandmother Empress Josephine which is still worn by members of the Swedish and Norwegian royal families.
-She is known by the Swedish form of her name Josefina.
+Joséphine of Leuchtenberg brought the jewelry of her grandmother Empress Josephine to Sweden.
+Members of the Swedish and Norwegian royal families still wear that jewelry.
+In Sweden, she is known by Josefina, the Swedish form of her name.

 Queen Josefina died in Stockholm on June 7, 1876, at age 69.
 She remained Roman Catholic, was given a Catholic funeral, and was buried at Riddarholmen Church.